ViaQ/Main/README-mux.md

 [ansible-inventory-ocp-35-aio](ansible-inventory-ocp-35-aio) file:

     # curl https://raw.githubusercontent.com/ViaQ/Main/master/ansible-inventory-ocp-35-aio > ansible-inventory

-There was currently a bug in openshift-ansible 1.5 [cert_ext bug](https://github.com/openshift/openshift-ansible/pull/4019) which was corrected upstream and in OCP.
-It used to require the following patch:

-    # curl https://raw.githubusercontent.com/ViaQ/Main/master/0001-Compatibility-updates-to-openshift_logging-role-for-.patch > 0001-Compatibility-updates-to-openshift_logging-role-for-.patch
-    # cd /usr/share/ansible/openshift-ansible
-    # patch -p1 -b < 0001-Compatibility-updates-to-openshift_logging-role-for-.patch

-If you try to apply it and receive the following message, you can reply no and go ahead:

-    Reversed (or previously applied) patch detected!
-Assume -R? [n]

 It doesn't matter where you save these files, but you will need to know the full path and filename for the `ansible-inventory` and `vars.yaml` files for